apoclyps/my-dev-space/lambdas/README.md

 ## Farset Labs Calendar

-Lambda used to regularly pull events from the Farset Labs calendar.
+Lambdas used to get and process events from the Farset Labs calendar.
 There are helper scripts to aid in deployment and development.
 Use `npm run <command>` with any of the below.